John Jeffries (judge): Political career

+Jeffries was the chairman of the council trading committee, which controlled the city operations in milk delivery, electricity and abattoirs.
 He was given the label "Mr. Fixit" from the Sunday News after making steady progress on issues that others had given up on.
 His younger brother Bill Jeffries succeeded him as a Councillor and was later an MP.
+A later Wellington mayor, Sir Michael Fowler, later described both the Jeffries brothers as "extremely good" councillors.